Lower Back Pain

 - History of cancer (could be spine metastasis)

-Back pain specialist doctor will examine the patient and will decide if further course of medicine and physiotherapy should be tried or patient need further investigations.
+Spine specialist will examine the patient and will decide if further course of medicine and physiotherapy should be tried or patient need further investigations.
 Usually following medical treatment is given:

 - Powerful pain medicines to reduce pain